posit-dev/py-shiny/docs/source/index.rst

 * Reactive programming utilities, available via the ``reactive`` subpackage.
 * Decorators for rendering ``output``, available via the ``render`` subpackage.

-    * 3rd party packages that want to implement their own rendering functions are encouraged to use a `@render_foo()` naming convention so users may import with `from mypkg import render_foo`
+  * 3rd party packages that want to implement their own rendering functions are encouraged to use a `@render_foo()` naming convention so users may import with `from mypkg import render_foo`.

 * A handful of other things you'll want for most apps (e.g., ``App``, ``Module``, etc).
 * If you're using type checking, you'll also want to use the ``Inputs``, ``Outputs``, and ``Session`` Classes